New Faculty Research Award Guidelines

 C. Future direction of the project

-- Award recipients are required to present a brief summary of the project to the CPH faculty in the spring of 2014 (usually during the open forum).
+- Award recipients may be requested to present a brief summary of the project (such as for the Pilot Project Event or a CPH Open Forum).
 Arrangements for the presentation will be made in coordination with the Research Office.

 - Award recipients are strongly encouraged to submit a poster during the CCOM-CPH-VA Research Week in April 2014.